Overseas Voters Bill

 Groups Affected

-• British citizens living overseas: They will experience potentially easier voter registration and the option of internet voting.
+- British citizens living overseas: This group will benefit from easier registration and the option of internet voting.

-• The Electoral Commission: They will have new responsibilities for voter registration support.
+- The Electoral Commission: The Commission will have new responsibilities for identifying and assisting overseas voters.

 Powered by nyModel